trent129/Web-Development-Projects/README.md

 10. Dad Joke Generator: It updates with a new joke when you click a button.
 11. Event Key Code: when you press a key it shows the key, keycode, and the event code
 12. FAQ Dropdown: when you click the button the faq answer drops down and retracts when you click the x button
+13. Random Choice Selector: You create a list of choice and it cycles through and picks one randomly.
+This was the trickiest js I have encountered so far.